Arshu45/Instagram_fastapi/README.md

-# 📸 Instagram FastAPI Backend
+# Instagram FastAPI Backend

 A **social media style application** built using **FastAPI** with **Postgres** + **Docker** for local development, and deployed on **Render** (backend) with **Supabase** (database).

 ---

 ## ⚡ Features
-- 🔐 User authentication with JWT
+- User authentication with JWT
-- 📦 Database migrations with Alembic
+- Database migrations with Alembic
-- 🐳 Dockerized development environment
+- Dockerized development environment
-- 🚀 Render auto-deployment setup
-- 🗄️ Supabase (free-tier Postgres) for production database

 ---